Reviews

 Celestron StarSense Explorer 114mm Tabletop Dobsonian Review: Recommended Telescope

-The Celestron StarSense Explorer 114mm Dobsonian is a nifty little telescope, but for the price, it’s not worth trading off the capabilities offered by a greater aperture in exchange for the StarSense Explorer technology.
+The Celestron StarSense Explorer 114mm Dobsonian is a nifty little telescope.
+But for the MSRP it asks for, it’s not worth trading off the capabilities offered by a greater aperture Dobsonian in exchange for the StarSense Explorer technology.

 Celestron StarSense Explorer 130mm Tabletop Dobsonian Review: Recommended Product